 While there have been chance matings between GSDs and corgis over the years, the planned breeding of the two to create a designer crossbreed is a relatively recent development.

-Corgi German Shepherd Mix Description
+Corgi German Shepherd mix appearance

 The German shepherd is a large, athletic dog with an alert, strong and confident bearing.

-Males weigh between 65 and 90 pounds; females weigh between 50 and 70 pounds.
-Height at the shoulder for males is 24-26 inches, and females are 22-24 inches tall.
+Males weigh between 65 and 90 pounds.
+Females weigh between 50 and 70 pounds.
+Males stand 24-26 inches at the shoulder, and females 22-24 inches.

 The breed standard allows any coat color except white, although most people associate the GSD with those distinctive black and tan markings.

 The GSD has a dense double coat that requires regular brushing, especially during shedding season.